laudevops/NeverIdle/README_en.md

 [**Español**](README_ES.md) | **English** | [**简体中文**](README.md)

-*I love you, but do not stop my machine, could you?*

 ---

 **To non-Chinese users:**

-Thank you for liking this program! :-P
 I invented this to share among my Chinese friends at first, but I didn't expect it to become popular in the world.
 Also, I'm sorry for the late official English README!
 Now just enjoy it. :-D